 The UK left the EU at 11pm on 31 January 2020.
-This marks the start of the so called ‘transition phase’ during which the UK will be working to agree a trade deal with the EU.
-The transition period will end on 31 December 2020 unless there is an agreement to extend it.
-The UK will also be seeking to negotiate trade agreements with numerous other countries over the coming months.
-During the transition phase the UK will continue to be subject to EU rules and remain a member of the single market and customs union.
+This marked the start of the so called ‘transition phase’ during which the UK has been working to agree a trade deal with the EU.
+The transition period will end on 31 December 2020.
+The UK is also in the process of negotiating trade agreements with numerous other countries.
+During the transition phase the UK has continued to be subject to EU rules and remain a member of the single market and customs union.
 Post 31 December the future arrangements will depend on whatever agreements are reached.

 This link provides a list of actions of what you can do now, all transition period information and the opportunity for you to sign up to email alerts about the transition period.

 Whilst there have been several rounds of trade negotiations there has also been much political posturing on both sides and a ‘no deal’ remains a real possibility and we would encourage members to plan for all eventualities as the 31st December 2020 deadline rapidly approaches.

 The UK is introducing a points-based immigration system from January 2021.
 Full information about the new arrangements can be found here